 Since 2006, a number of originators and servicers of residential mortgage loans have experienced serious financial difficulties and, in some cases, have gone out of business.
 These difficulties have resulted, in part, from declining markets for their mortgage loans as well as from claims for repurchases of mortgage loans previously sold under provisions that require repurchase in the event of early payment defaults or for breaches of representations and warranties regarding loan quality and characteristics.
 Many originators with large servicing portfolios have experienced rising costs of servicing as mortgage loan delinquencies have increased, without a compensating increase in servicing compensation.
 Moreover, mortgage interest rates have been at historical lows for several years.
 Mortgage rates have recently increased such that many Reference Obligations have interest rates below current mortgage rates.
-Furthermore, interest rates may continue to increase over time.
+Furthermore, the impact of the recent U.S. presidential election on the U.S. economy remains uncertain and interest rates may continue to increase over time.
 Such further increase in interest rates, as well as reduced availability of affordable mortgage products, may result in slower prepayments on, and an adverse performance of, the Reference Obligations.
 Such performance may differ from historical performance.
 Additionally, efforts to impose stricter mortgage qualifications for borrowers or reduce the presence of Fannie Mae or Freddie Mac could lead to fewer alternatives for borrowers.